RAID-0-NAS-Data-Recovery

 Step 4: Video Repair

 Finally, our engineers used their knowledge of professional video formats to repair the recovered files.
-They fixed the headers and other corrupted parts of the video clips to make them playable.
+They fixed the headers and other corrupted parts of the video clips to make them playable and editable.

 Outcome